 Some herbs can taste unpleasant.
 If the taste is preventing you from taking a herb regularly, then try mixing it in with another herbal tea that you do enjoy drinking.

 Certain herbs, such as lobelia, require a lower dose, whereas other herbs can be taken at a higher dose.
 In general, most herbs are not taken more than 3x per day, and each dose can be one cup of tea or 10-30 drops of tincture.
 If you are taking capsules, follow the directions on the bottle as potency will vary according to the manufacturer.

 Most of these herbs are very common, but if you have trouble finding them at your local shop then check online retailers.

 Calamus, otherwise known as Sweet Flag, helps to eliminate excess mucus and clear congestion in the bronchioles.
 It is traditionally used to treat asthma, bronchitis, and whooping cough, but is also of great use in removing the residual toxins in the lungs from cigarette smoking.

 Calamus is a calming and centering herb.
 It also has stimulating properties, and while it can treat anxiety, it will also give you the extra energy and stamina that you need while in withdrawal.

-Some say that chewing calamus root kills the taste for tobacco.
-I guess it’s worth a try since the root has many other benefits in regards to quitting smoking.
+Some say that chewing calamus root kills the taste for tobacco; it’s worth a try since the root has many other benefits in regards to quitting smoking.

 Catnip (Nepeta cataria)

 While catnip excites cats, it calms down humans.
 Catnip reduces anxiety and can help those suffering from insomnia.
-Since catnip is calms the mind, it can help take the edge off the first few days after quitting.
+Since catnip calms the mind, it can help take the edge off the first few days after you quit smoking.